Meet the Chaplaincy Team

 Hello, my name is Rev Mike Corcoran: Lead Chaplain

-I have the privilege to lead the Spiritual and Pastoral Care Team (sometimes called Chaplaincy) here at Kettering General Hospital.
+I have the privilege to lead the Spiritual and Pastoral Care Team (sometimes called Chaplaincy) at both Northampton and Kettering General Hospitals.
 I am also a Staff Governor because I want the voice of our hard-working staff to be heard.

 I joined the Spiritual and Pastoral Care Team in 2021 having worked as a Chaplain for a number of years in Manchester.
 Prior to being ordained in the Anglican Church, I worked for the local authority in Manchester on housing and community regeneration projects.

-I’m passionate about our service and the great work that we do across the hospital.
+I'm passionate about our service and the great work that we do across our hospitals.

 We offer spiritual, pastoral and religious care to our patients, their families and our dedicated staff.
 Our door is always open, and we are happy to take patient referrals from family members, friends, carers or faith leaders by phone, email or in person.